Cancer Incidence - Kidney and Renal Pelvis

 Why Is This Important?

 Kidney cancer, also called renal cancer, forms when cells in the kidney begin to grow out of control, eventually forming a tumor and potentially spreading to other parts of the body.
 Kidney cancer is often diagnosed early enough for a relatively effective treatment and good prognosis.
-Kidney cancer accounts for about 4% of newly diagnosed cancers in the U.S. each year and about 2% of annual cancer deaths.
-This equates to 79,000 cases and just under 14,000 deaths.
-The five-year survival rate is 76.5%.
+Kidney cancer accounts for about 4% of newly diagnosed cancers in the U.S. each year and about 2.4% of annual cancer deaths.
+This equates to 81,610 cases and 14,390 deaths.
+The five-year survival rate is 78.1%.
 Kidney cancer is primarily a disease of older adults, and it occurs twice as commonly in men than women.
 Relatively little is known about the causes of kidney cancer, but two risk factors, smoking and obesity, have consistently been found to increase the likelihood of developing kidney cancer.

 Definition

 Kidney and renal pelvis cancer incidence refers to the number of persons newly diagnosed with cancer of the kidney and renal pelvis during a specified time period.
-Measures include: 1) number of newly diagnosed cases of the kidney and renal pelvis cancer; and 2) age-adjusted incidence rate of the kidney and renal pelvis cancer (adjusted by the direct method to the 2000 US standard population).
+Measures include: 1) age-adjusted incidence rate of the kidney and renal pelvis cancer (adjusted by the direct method to the 2000 US standard population) and 2) age-adjusted incidence rates by race/ethnicity.
 All rates are expressed per 100,000 persons.

 Data Sources